 Imitation Crab Meat – What Is It?

-Imitation crab meat is a processed seafood stand-in that tastes and looks like cooked, fresh crab.
+Imitation crab meat is a processed seafood stand-in that tastes and looks like a cooked, fresh crab.
 It is made from a substance called surimi, which translates to ‘minced fish.’
 This is a paste made from washed and minced fish, usually made from white fish or Alaskan pollock.

 To further capture the overall flavor and essence of the real thing, seasonings and other preservatives and natural flavors enhance the surimi.
 These include binders and enhancers such as egg whites, starch, sugar, and sodium.